Lakens/ANOVA_power_simulation/README.md

 7.  a2 b2 c1
 8.  a2 b2 c2

-The plot below vizualizes means from 1 to 8 being entered in a vector: mu = c(1, 2, 3, 4, 5, 6, 7, 8).
+The plot below visualizes means from 1 to 8 being entered in a vector: mu = c(1, 2, 3, 4, 5, 6, 7, 8).

 ![](README_files/figure-markdown_github/unnamed-chunk-2-1.png)